georgeobote/crush-policies/how-crush-works.md

 _Last updated: 2026-01-31_

 Think of this page as the friendlier, product-focused tour of Crush.
 We'll walk through what students see, why the daily drops feel intentional, and how we keep the community safe, without dumping raw technical docs on you.
 Need the fine print?
-Check the [Terms of Service](https://georgeobote.github.io/crush-policies/terms-of-service), [Privacy Policy](https://georgeobote.github.io/crush-policies/privacy-policy), or the engineering-heavy [data inventory](https://georgeobote.github.io/crush-policies/data-inventory).
+Check the [Terms of Service](https://georgeobote.github.io/crush-policies/terms-of-service) and [Privacy Policy](https://georgeobote.github.io/crush-policies/privacy-policy).
 ## 1. Eligibility & Onboarding

 1. **Download & sign in:** Grab the app, confirm your phone with SMS, and you’re in.
 Behind the scenes we light up a Firebase session and register your device for notifications.